kasperg3/swarmtalk/README.md

 This architecture ensures efficient and dynamic communication across UAVs, supporting flexible mission operations.

 ## Key Features
-- **Decentralized Communication:** No need for centralized infrastructure.
+- **Decentralized Communication:** No need for existing infrastructure.
 - **Ad-hoc Networking:** UAVs can join or leave the network dynamically.
 - **Seamless ROS 2 Integration:** Supports a range of UAV operations through native ROS 2 compatibility.
 - **Low-cost Implementation:** Utilizes widely available hardware such as ESP32 modules.